PetyaKatsarova/codam_42_cohort_24/pr_16_cpp02_rank_4/readme.md

-C++ - Module 02
-Ad-hoc polymorphism, operator overloading and the Orthodox Canonical class form
-Summary: This document contains the exercises of Module 02 from the C++ modules.
-Version: 8.2
-Contents
-I Introduction 2
-II General rules 3
-III New rules 6
-IV Exercise 00: My First Class in Orthodox Canonical Form 7 V Exercise 01: Towards a more useful fixed-point number class 9 VI Exercise 02: Now we’re talking 11
-VII Exercise 03: BSP 13
-VIII Submission and Peer-Evaluation 15

-C++ - Module 02
-Ad-hoc polymorphism, operator overloading and the Orthodox Canonical class form
-• Note that unless explicitly stated otherwise, the using namespace <ns_name> and friend keywords are forbidden.
+• unless explicitly stated otherwise, the using namespace <ns_name> and friend keywords are forbidden.
 Otherwise, your grade will be -42.

 From now on, all your classes must be designed in the Orthodox Canonical Form, unless explicitly stated otherwise.
 They will then implement the four required member